Yearning for some small town all-American charm? New England has some of the most beautiful small towns in the United States.

 On Main Street, you’ll find Mystic Pizza, made famous by a kitschy 1980s movie.
 Mystic’s main landmark is Bascule Bridge, the most photographed bridge in Connecticut and a perfect spot for river views.

 Mystic Seaport is Connecticut’s #1 attraction, an example of “living history.”
 It covers 19 acres along the Mystic River.
 There are indoor and outdoor exhibits, including four vessels that are National Historic Landmarks.
 You can climb aboard or peruse the recreated village.

 Where to eat in Mystic: Abbott’s Lobster in the Rough, Oyster Club, Friat Tuck’s, David Pottie, Mystic Depot Roasters (breakfast), Octagon

-If you'd like to road trip the East Coast USA and discover the most adorable towns in New England, pin it for later.
+If you’d like to visit the most beautiful towns in New England, pin it for later.